Los Angeles Annulment Lawyer

 Once the court has received notice of service, you can set a date for your annulment hearing.
 At the hearing, you (and your spouse) must present your argument to a judge.
 The spouse asking for the annulment has the burden of proof.
 This means that you must be able to prove to a judge that your marriage should be annulled.
 Your spouse has the right to present any arguments or evidence to rebut your claims.
 If the judge believes that your marriage is void or voidable, he or she will authorize the annulment.

-If you believe that your marriage qualifies for an annulment, contact the experienced Los Angeles family law attorneys at Fernandez & Karney.
+If you believe that your marriage qualifies for an annulment, contact the experienced Los Angeles annulment lawyers at Fernandez & Karney.
 We have over 50 years of combined legal experience and can help you successfully secure an annulment.
 The process can become complicated, especially if your spouse contests the petition, so it is important to have the assistance of qualified legal counsel.

 Call us today to set up a free consultation and learn more about getting your marriage annulled in Los Angeles.